quantalytix/velocity-raptor-js/README.md

 # velocity-raptor-js
-A lightweight framework for modular website development and remote plugin features.
+A lightweight framework for modular website development for single page applications (SPA) that allows for the developers to use remotely hosted components (plugins).
 The primary focus is to create a framework that does not need to be "compiled" or hacked into working: velocity-raptor-js is intended to work out of the box with no intermediary steps.

 ## External dependencies (for now)
 - dustjs